Zomb1342/Pcileech-ISABridge-PC8/README.md

 This firmware is based on a datasheet for a chip that was not used for pcie devices but in industrial motherboards and I/O devices that required an ISA Bridge.
 Datasheet has been provided.

-The I/O Bar is unneccessary and I only implemented because the datasheet shows in the command register than the I/O bar should be enabled.
+Removed I/O BAR as this device although has the I/O Bar enabled in the command register, does not use an I/O or Memory BAR.

-Both the Caps & Extended Caps I implemented from scratch as the datasheet does not have that information included; If you create firmware from this device without the capabilities included it will fail the driver scan with a capability error as well as fail to initialize the linking speed/width.
+Both the Caps & Extended Caps I implemented from scratch as the datasheet does not have that information included; If you create firmware from this device without the capabilities included it will fail the driver scan with a capability error as well as fail to initialize the linking speed/width values.

 ![Driver scan before manually setting command register](image.png)